OCA/delivery-carrier/delivery_ups_oca/README.rst

   in UPS.
 - If you have "Tracking state update sync" checked in the shipping method, a periodical state check will be done querying UPS services.
+- If you have configured a "Declared Value (%)" greater than zero in the shipping method, the system will automatically calculate the insurance amount based on the total value of the picking and send it to UPS when creating the shipping label.
+The insurance amount will be visible in the UPS tracking information and will be used for claims in case of loss or damage.
+- For international shipments to countries configured in the "Automatically send paperless invoice" field, the system will automatically prepare and send the required documentation to UPS when validating the picking.
+This includes:

+  * Commercial Invoice: Automatically generated from the related sale order's invoice
+  * Packing List: Automatically generated from the picking
+  * Additional documents: You can manually attach other required documents (like certificates of origin, export licenses, etc.) to the picking using the "Paperless Document" tab

+  If the automatic sending fails, a warning notification will be displayed, but the validation process will continue.
+You can also manually trigger the paperless invoice sending using the "Generate Paperless Invoice" button on the picking form.

 Known issues / Roadmap
 ======================